rubienr/wacom/.github/ISSUE_TEMPLATE/bug_report.md

 **How To Reproduce**

 <!--
-Explain in natural lanugage; if you like use Gherkin-alike syntax.
+Explain in natural language; if you like use Gherkin-alike syntax.

 Example:
 1. GIVEN I use Cintiq 22HDT